 Mafalda has a background in illustration, graphic design and industrial design (MSc).
-In her Master thesis Mafalda proposes that there can be behaviour changes inside a household through a “green” kitchen, considering that people’s goals and expectations about consumption are changing.
 Her PhD research at TU Delft focuses on the symbolic value of household products, its influence on personal values, behaviour and self-expression and its contribution to subjective well-being of the user.

 |Wan Jou She (Lavender)

 Young, passionate, humorous, lovely and empathic.That’s all you should know about this researcher.
 Wan Jou, who’d prefer to be called Lavender, has a deep interest in human relationships and subjective well-being.
 With the graphic design and English literature background, Lavender’s PhD research deals with various types of relationship loss such as separation, death and breakup.
 In this study she explores design directions that can nudge and facilitate individuals’ loss coping processes and provide a meaningful and constructive ways of coping with loss.

 |Juan Carlos Ortiz Nicolás